Tomb Raider: Underworld: Development

 Planning for Underworld began during the final production stages of Legend in 2006, with the team feeling they had a strong-enough fan response and set of gameplay concepts to begin planning ahead.
 There were also features that could not be included in Legend which were envisioned as being possible in a sequel.
 Eric Lindstrom, who had previously worked as a scenario writer on Legend, acted as creative director.
 Alex Jones, later acting as a co-producer for DmC: Devil May Cry (2013), acted as the project's senior producer.
 The other staff included Harley White-Wiedow as lead designer, lead programmer Rob Pavey, and Patrick Sirk acted as art director.
 Production lasted roughly two and a half years.

 Development was troubled by multiple factors.
 Production of Underworld ran parallel to Anniversary, with Anniversary developed by a separate team based on the Legend game engine.
 Due to this, Underworld suffered due to staff shortages.
 For Underworld, a new engine was created that was later dubbed the CDC engine.
-They had trouble adapting to the new technology, as the engine had to be built from stratch rather than carrying over the earlier code from Legend.
+They had trouble adapting to the new technology, as the engine had to be built from scratch rather than carrying over the earlier code from Legend.
 Other troubles included the original lead level designer dying in the middle of production, and another core staff member needing to leave to have her baby.
 The ship escape Lara experiences in the opening level, intended to feel like an action movie, was almost cut from the game several times due to its technical challenges.
 Lindstrom later called the game's successful development "a miracle" due to the difficulties of transitioning onto next-generation hardware and the staff limitations.
 While proud of their achievement, he regretted not being able to have a more polished product by release, attributing this failing mainly to over-ambition from himself and other team members.